• Skip to primary navigation

 • Repairing Concrete Cracks Using Tarmac Repair Concrete

-Concrete repair - Find out how to repair damaged concrete splits, cracks and joints and ensure the repair is strong, stable and will last a long time
+Concrete repair - Find out how to repair damaged concrete cracks, splits and joints and ensure the repair is strong, stable and will last a long time

 • Mortar Colour

-Mortar - matching sand and cement - Colour matching mortar mixes: How to correctly match sand and cement mixes if you need them to match exactly
+Mortar - matching sand and cement - How to correctly colour match sand, cement and mortar mixes if you need them to match exactly to existing mortar, pointing or repairs

 • How to Mix Mortar and a Table of Mixes for Different Types of Mortar

-Mortar mixes - How to mix mortar for a variety of different jobs including house walls, chimneys, pointing, paving, render and floor screed.
-Learn how to mix the right mortar for your chosen job
+Mortar mixes - How to mix mortar for a variety of different jobs including house walls, chimneys, pointing, paving, render and floor screed

 The word mortar comes from the Latin mortarium which was a basin in which the Romans mixed lime with sand and water.
 The mixture itself became known as mortar.